Skip to main content

 DOE’s Office of Fossil Energy recently announced that the three projects have been selected to receive approximately $3 million for research aimed at producing salable rare earth elements from domestic coal and coal by-products.
 UK’s Department of Mining Engineering is a partner on one of those projects while UK’s Center for Applied Energy Research (CAER) is a partner on another project.

-REEs are a series of 17 chemical elements found in the
+REEs are a series of 17 chemical

 By Gail Hairston